SOUTH CAROLINA, 1850s

 The Fight to End Slavery

-Europeans first forced people from Africa to come to the Americas in the late 1600s to be slaves.
+Europeans first forced people from Africa to come to the Americas in the early 1600s for slave labor.
 Slavery spread widely, but by the mid-1800s, most enslaved people in the United States lived in the South.

-When it was created in 1787, the Constitution described enslaved people as property—a policy that clearly violated American freedom ideals.
+When it was created in 1787, the Constitution described enslaved people as property.
 Some Americans believed that slavery was wrong and that it should be abolished, or ended.
-Known as abolitionists, they fought slavery by organizing, holding meetings, and writing articles in newspapers and books.
-Ultimately, it took the Civil War, the Emancipation Proclamation, and a constitutional amendment to end slavery in 1865, more than two hundred years after it started.
+Known as abolitionists, they fought slavery by organizing, holding meetings, and writing books and newspaper articles.
+Ultimately, it took the Civil War, the Emancipation Proclamation, and the Thirteenth Amendment to end chattel slavery, or the ownership of humans, in 1865.
+However, the Thirteenth Amendment does allow slavery in the penitentiary system.
+Prison authorities can continue to use prisoners as enslaved laborers.
+This persists as a stain on American freedom ideals.